tushartushar/halifax/README.md

 ## Housing
 Honestly, finding a rental apartment is challenging in Halifax.
 Currently, Nova Scotia is going through a housing crisis.
 Rental apartments are expensive and scant.
 They appear in the market and disappear within a couple of days, if not hours.
 Rental apartments near/in downtown are expensive and small.
 If you are willing to live within the radius of 4-5 KMs of Halifax downtown, you may get good localities with relatively more supply of apartments (for example, near Bayers Park).
-As for places to find rentals, you can try looking at Facebook marketplace (this is useful for a variety of things, including furniture.
-You may get some very good deals if you keep an eye out) or Kijiji.
+As for places to find rentals, you can try looking at Kijiji or Facebook marketplace (this is useful for a variety of things, including furniture; you may get some very good deals if you keep an eye out).

 ## Public transport
 Halifax has public buses (but not metro/train).
 Within and around Halifax downtown, buses cover the area well with decent frequency.
 As you go far from the downtown, the network starts thinning.